Rayo Vallecano: Stadium

 Campo de Fútbol de Vallecas is a football stadium located on Calle Payaso Fofó 1, Vallecas.
 Opened on 10 May 1976, at first it was called "New Stadium Vallecas", but in January 2004, 13 years after the arrival of the Ruiz-Mateos family in 1991, it changed denominations, as the wife was also named by her husband, businessman José María, the first woman president of an elite football team.

 It has a capacity of 14,708 spectators in an all-seated format and dimensions of 100×67 m. after the enlargement of the width and the reduction of the length of the pitch after the remodelling of the grandstands, compulsory due to the elimination of the fences surrounding the pitch.
 The pitch is one the smallest in La Liga.
 Additionally, one of the goal ends does not have a grandstand, just a big wall with information panels.

 In June 2009, the club announced plans for the construction of a new stadium.
 Nevertheless, the Autonomous Community of Madrid, owner of the stadium, has not any plan as far as it is known in 2023.

-Club culture and supporters

-In 2024, Jason Stockwood, writing for the Guardian, described Rayo Vallecano and its supporters as being associated with left-wing politics.

-Rayo Vallecano's fans do not have a good relationship with the current owner Raúl Martín Presa and regularly chant for him to leave.

-In late March 2012, in support of the 2011–12 Spanish protests, the squad decided to take one day off from training to join the demonstrations.
-In 2014, 85-year-old Vallecas resident Carmen Martínez Ayuso was evicted from her house after living there since the 1960s.
-Rayo Vallecano and particularly coach Paco Jémez were touched by her story, and subsequently offered to fund Martínez for the foreseeable future.

-In February 2017, Ukrainian player Roman Zozulya left the club after one training session due to chants of "Nazi" by Rayo fans accusing him of belonging to far-right groups; Zozulya denied ever belonging to any far-right groups, and immediately returned to his parent club Real Betis.
-In 2019, when Zozulya was playing for Albacete, a match was called off at half-time after fans once again sang "Zozulya you are a Nazi".

-Anthems and songs

-Although most people recognise the supporting songs by ska-punk band Ska-P (Rayo Vallecano and Como un rayo), Rayo Vallecano has an official anthem which played at their home stadium before matches.

-The club is also known for chanting the song "La Vida Pirata" ("The Pirate Life"), a song about pirates, which the Bukaneros are named after.